Two million tonnes of new electrical appliances each year in Germany

 Creating transparency regarding the lifespan and total costs of electrical products

 When consumers are asked they generally say that they would like to buy more sustainable goods but that there is no transparency concerning the sustainability of products.
 In order to test the effectiveness of a lifespan label, a study involving a representative sample of more than 10,000 consumers was used to investigate online purchasing decisions in four categories of products: washing machines, vacuum cleaners, television sets and kettles.

 - Voluntary or mandatory labelling of the appliance with a lifespan label

 - Mandatory labelling with a lifespan label and total costs per year

-- Mandatory labelling with a guarantee
+- Mandatory labelling with a warranty.

-The lifespan label was developed on the basis of insights from behavioural science such that the information about the estimated lifespan is presented clearly and in an easy-to-understand manner.
-An alternative label which creates greater transparency for the consumer with regard to the relationship between price and lifespan by providing additional information about the average total cost per year was also designed.
+The lifespan label was developed on the basis of insights gained from behavioural science, with the information on the estimated lifespan being presented clearly and in an easy-to-understand manner.
+An alternative label was also designed.
+It created greater transparency for the consumer with regard to the relationship between price and lifespan by providing additional information about the average total cost per year.

 The tested lifespan labels were only able to prevail over price to a limited extent

 Within any given price segment, consumers opted for products with a longer lifespan significantly more often in all appliance groups if they had information on lifespan.
 As a rule, however, they were reluctant to pay a higher price for a longer lifespan: in all product groups, only 3 out of 100 consumers bought an electrical appliance with a longer lifespan if this meant spending more money.
 They were most likely to do so in the case of kettles; here 7 out of 100 opted for an appliance from a higher price category.